DilanGoodwin/LearningCoding/Scala/UniversityWork/week18/src/README.md

 //    println( s"$big / 0 = ${div(big, 0)}" )
 ```

-These last experiments are dramatic because causes program throw exception, better identifyerror & handle it rather than ignore it.
+These last experiments are dramatic because causes program throw exception, better identify error & handle it rather than ignore it.
 There are several different ways to stop these errors from occuring:
 * Using `try ... catch` mechanism
 * Testing preconditions by checking values before calling functions that can cause errors.
 This could be done by wrapping an if statement around the function call.
 * Lifting return type from `T` to `option[T]`.
 Faster way handling exceptional results & approach that developed within further exercises.